60+ Fitness and Social Club

 (Transport is available from Threehouseholds.)

 On most Fridays we now have the max numbers we can accommodate.
 Our exercises are becoming more demanding and even include press ups.
 However, Rita always makes sure that the not so "bendable people" do some easier exercises.
 It is all good fun and we laugh a lot.
 We also offer Thai Chi twice a month for the second hour and after a cup of tea.
-The gaming is going well with table tennis and badminton being the most popular but perhaps the serious "scrabblers" might disagree.
-The Wii games & card games are also popular.
+The gaming is going well with table tennis and netball being the most popular but perhaps the serious "scrabblers" might disagree.
+The card games are also popular.
 If we get a good summer we will do some of our exercises in the playing field.

 As we are affiliated to the Bucks 50+ we are taking our obligation of looking after the older people in our village, seriously.
 Two years ago we were instrumental in getting the stile free path to Chalfont St Peter opened.
 This is one of the few path in Bucks which is suitable for disabled motor scooters.
 We are continuing to ask Bucks CC to replace stiles with gates.
-This not only makes it easier for walkers but mothers with pushchair can also use many more path now than they could 2 years ago.
+This not only makes it easier for walkers but mothers with pushchair can also use many more path now than they could some years ago.
 I am also campaigning for more drop curves in the village for wheelchair users etc.

 Members of our club now lead the "Simply Walks" every Wednesday from 10am for approximately 1 1/2 hours.
 We meet at the village green and usually there are 20 plus walkers ranging from 8-80+ years.
 All our leaders have 1st Aid training.